nikolay-turpitko/x-newsbeuter-scripts/README.md

 1. `nb-enrich-descr`: RSS|Atom -> Atom, with description supplemented with
    content of the article's link;
 2. `nb-html2atom`: HTML -> Atom,  according to XPath rules.
+3. `nb-job-crawler`: HTML -> Atom, crawl all links from initial page, filter with hardocded rules.

 Both scripts were created to filter and monitor job feeds (to find remote job), but they can be useful for other purposes.